 This is an enormous task.
 Nothing is more powerful than demonstrating to governments that accelerated progress in decarbonising the economy is actually possible.

-That’s why we’ve set ambitious goals to eliminate emissions from our operations, to achieve net zero emissions from our products from sourcing to point of sale, and to halve the greenhouse gas emissions from consumer use of our products.
+That’s why we’ve set ambitious goals to eliminate emissions from our operations, to achieve net zero emissions across our value chain, and to halve the greenhouse gas emissions from consumer use of our products.
 We want other companies to follow our lead and set science-based emissions goals, including our suppliers.

 International climate advocacy